locomotivapro/tinyerp_ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+MIT License.
+Copyright 2009-2014 Locomotiva.pro. http://locomotiva.pro

+You are not granted rights or licenses to the trademarks of the Locomotiva.pro.